When a person dies, somebody has to deal with their estate.

 Depending on the exact circumstances and complexity of the estate further documentation may be required.

 After Probate is Granted

-After the Grant from the Supreme Court Registry has been made, it is then sent to the various places where the deceased’s assets were held.
+After the Grant from the Supreme Court Registry has been made, it is sent to the various organisations that held the deceased’s assets.
 Asset holders will then release or transfer the deceased’s assets into the executor’s name or the name of the beneficiaries.

-The process of obtaining a Grant of Probate can be a daunting task for those who are not familiar with navigating the terminology and legal procedures.
-Tetlow Legal are experienced in making applications for a Grant of Probate in both the ACT and NSW and can assist you with making an application the relevant Supreme Court.
+The process of obtaining a Grant of Probate can be daunting for those not familiar with navigating the legal processes.
+Tetlow Legal are experienced in making applications for a Grant of Probate in both the ACT and NSW and can assist you in making application to the relevant Supreme Court.